De Trafford Chenin Blanc 2004

-1 block ( Keerweder ) 30 year old vines on a 3 wire trellis on neighbouring cool high altitude SW slope.
+1 block ( Keerweder ) 32 year old vines on a 3 wire trellis on neighbouring cool, high altitude, SW slope.
 Deep red Hutton soil with good moisture retention.
 Unirrigated.
-Yield 4 tons / hectare.
+Yield 3 tons / hectare.

-2 blocks ( Post House ) 16 & 18 year old vines on a 7 wire trellis with moveable foliage wires.
+2 blocks ( Post House ) 18 & 20 year old vines on a 7 wire trellis with moveable foliage wires.
 Lower slopes of the Helderberg, 8 km from the cooling influence of the sea.
-Gravelly Hutton soil.
-Yield 5 tons / hectare.
-No irrigation necessary for 2002.
+Gravelly Hutton and Escourt soil.
+Yield 6 tons / hectare.
+Lightly irrigated just after veraison.

 Grapes lightly crushed and allowed 3 hours skin contact before gently pressing in a traditional basket press.
 Sulphur and dry ice added and natural settling allowed for 2 days before

 100 % barrel fermentation with natural yeasts.